Squelsh84/the-chefs-cookbook/README.md

+- Used [W3c validator](https://validator.w3.org/) to validate both HTML and CSS.
+I copied my code and pasted it into the validator to check for errors and warnings.

+- [JSHint](https://jshint.com/) was used to validate JavaScript.

 # Deployment

 The website was developed in Visual Studio Code using a virtual environment and deployed to Heroku via GitHub.